-30. We use the natural logarithm of the amount of remittance received in Tanzanian shillings when estimating the amount of remittance received in the past 12 months.
-To deal with zero values before taking logs, we convert zero values to small positive values.
+31 We use the natural logarithm of the amount of remittance received in Tanzanian shillings when estimating the amount of remittance received in the past 12 months.
+To deal with zero values before taking logs, we convert 0 values to small positive values.

-31. Tanzania today is home to one of the largest conditional cash transfer programs in Africa, the Productive Social Safety Net (PSSN).
-The decision to roll out the PSSN nationwide was made in 2013, only after the
+32 Tanzania is today home to one of the largest conditional cash transfer programs in Africa, the Productive Social Safety Net (PSSN).
+The decision to roll out the PSSN nationwide was taken in 2013, only after the collection of the LSMS waves used in this study; hence, the PSSN is not relevant as a source of welfare transfer in the setting of this paper (World Bank 2016).